 A report that was recently produced by the National Energy Council (CND) of El Salvador has determined that the price of traditional sources of electric power will continue on an upward trend during the next decade.
 As a result, the organization recommends that the country continue to work towards the greater diversification of its energy base.

-Although the Pacific Energy natural gas plant that will soon begin operations at the Port of Acajutla will produce a fossil fuel, Salvadoran policymakers note that in addition to being advantageous from a price perspective, natural gas is a clean-burning fuel.
+Although the Pacific Energy natural gas plant that will soon begin operations at the Port of Acajutla will utilize a fossil fuel, Salvadoran policymakers note that in addition to being advantageous from a price perspective, natural gas burns clean.

-In an effort to further fuel the nation’s pursuit of greater renewable energy use in El Salvador, members of the Salvadoran Association of Industrialists have banded together to create a Regional Center for Renewable Energy and Energy Efficiency to work on increasing the potential of renewable energy projects that allow the result in the further reduction of the use of oil and the greater utilization of alternative sources of electric power.
+In an effort to further fuel the nation’s pursuit of greater renewable energy use in El Salvador, members of the Salvadoran Association of Industrialists have banded together to create a Regional Center for Renewable Energy and Energy Efficiency to work on increasing the potential of renewable energy projects.
+This will result in the further reduction of the use of oil and the greater use of alternative sources of electric power.

 Please use this form to contact us and we will respond as soon as possible: